morfology/RachelPowerDesign/src/content/services/design-consultation.md

 ### How It Works

 **Book Your Session**
-Choose between online (via video call) or in-person consultation
+Choose between online (via video call) or in-person consultation.

 **Pre-Session Preparation**
-We'll send you a brief questionnaire to understand your specific needs and challenges
+We'll send you a brief questionnaire to understand your specific needs and challenges.

 **Your 2-Hour Session**
-Focused, practical guidance tailored to your space and style preferences
+Focused, practical guidance tailored to your space and style preferences.

 **Follow-Up Pack**
-Detailed document with all recommendations, supplier contacts, and your personal action plan
+Detailed document with all recommendations, supplier contacts, and your personal action plan.

 ### Service Areas